Noli me tangere: In United States history and military

 Historically, the phrase was used by Revolutionary-Era Americans in reference to the Gadsden flag—with its derivation "don't tread on me"—and other representations dating to the American Revolutionary War.

 In the United States military, the phrase is the motto of the US Army's oldest infantry regiment, the 3rd U.S. Infantry Regiment (The Old Guard), located at Fort Myer, Virginia.
 The snake symbol can be found in the coat of arms of the 369th Infantry Regiment, known as the Harlem Hellfighters.
 "Don't tread on me" is also used in the First Navy Jack of United States Navy.
 It is also the motto of the U.S Army 4th Infantry Regiment, located in Hohenfels, Germany.
 The Royal Air Force adopted this motto for the No. 103 (Bomber) Squadron.

 Relic

-A piece of forehead flesh covered by skin, previously attached to the alleged skull of Mary Magadalene, is kept in the cathedral of Saint-Maximin-la-Sainte-Baume in southern France.
+A piece of forehead flesh covered by skin, previously attached to the alleged skull of Mary Magdalene, is kept in the cathedral of Saint-Maximin-la-Sainte-Baume in southern France.
 The relic is purported to be from the spot above Mary's temple touched by Jesus at the post-resurrection encounter in the garden.